 Restart the Oculus software and check for improvements.

 Charge Your Oculus Headsets

 Check the battery status of your headsets.
-If the battery is slow, that could be the possible explanation.
+If the battery is slow, that could be a possible explanation.

 Make sure the headset is charged.
 Connect the headset to a USB charger that is compatible with it and leave it alone for a bit.
 If the headsets are not charging, switch chargers or double-check that you’re using a compatible charger.

 Because the Oculus charger generates 2A, charging with a lower amperage charger will take longer.
 Therefore, choose the charger accordingly.

 This trick may not work every time but there’s no harm in trying.

 Open the Oculus menu.
 Try pushing the menu button on your left controller and the Oculus button on your right controller while the screen is blank.
 Whether this allows you to access the menu, try opening an app to see if the black screen issue is resolved.